Remote – Remote Control

 Defines the communication standard over Ethernet network.

-Art-Net - Activates that Art-Net data is sent.
+Art-Net - Activates that Art-Net data is received.

-sACN - Activates that Streaming ACN data is sent.
+sACN - Activates that Streaming ACN data is received.

 Universe